AntyCanty/custom-scrollbar/README.md

 # Custom ScrollBar

-This is a simple clone of Custom Scrollbar feel free to contribute but please if possible change only JavaScript implementation and of course feel free to add your name to the Author title.
+This is a simple clone of Custom Scrollbar, feel free to contribute.

 ## general structure of the Custom Scroller